chapel-lang/chapel/doc/rst/language/evolution.rst

 class downcasts
 ^^^^^^^^^^^^^^^

 In a class downcast, a class is casted to a subtype.
-A class downcast will not always succeed.
 If the dynamic type of the variable does not match the requested subtype, the downcast fails.
 In 1.19, a failed downcast would result in ``nil``.
 In 1.20, a failed downcast will result in ``nil`` only if the target type is nilable and will throw an error otherwise.

 For example: